aetoray/AutoBSC-Fa/README.md

 Log events (sending cheer, poll, quiz, etc) to the feed on the right side of the screen.
 Enabled by default
 - Low Detail Mode:
 Disable cheer graphics to improve performance on low-end hardware.
 Disabled by default

+## Known issues
+- Cheers not being sent if no cheer emote selected
+- No slider interaction support

 ## License

 MIT License